Complexity Growth in Black Holes: A Comparison of the Volume and Action Proposals: Variation in the complexity growth rate for Kerr black hole

-\section{Variation in the complexity growth rate for Kerr Black Hole}
+\section{Variation in the complexity growth rate for Kerr black hole}

-In our earlier work \cite{SSR3}, we explored the variation in the volume rate, $\delta\mathcal{\dot V} $, of the Kerr black hole under various physical processes, including the Penrose process, superradiance, particle accretion, and Hawking radiation.
-We found some interesting properties of $\delta\mathcal{\dot V} $ under these processes.
-We note the following important caveat regarding the $\delta\mathcal{\dot V} $ in the subsections that follow.
-In an evolving spacetime, the ``volume in the interior of a black hole" is teleological.
-What we mean is that the maximal hypersurface starting from a given spacetime point on the apparent horizon depends not just on the data on a given Cauchy slice but also on the data from null infinities.
-This is similar to the idea of the event horizon of a black hole.
-The event horizon can be located only after knowing the future history of the matter that emerges from null infinity (or timelike spatial infinity for the AdS case) and is scheduled to collapse into the black hole.
-The interior volume has the same property.
-However, similar to the idea of the apparent horizon, which can be defined based on the information on the Cauchy surface, one can define a volume based on the location of the Reinhart radius.
-The location of the Reinhart radius allows us to define an ``apparent volume."
-So, the volume rate we define in this article is the rate of change of apparent volume that is defined based on the current location of the Reinhart radius on a given Cauchy slice.
-The CV conjecture connects the complexity with the volume of black holes, and hence we expect that the variation in the complexity growth rate $\delta\mathcal{\dot C}\ (\mathcal{\dot C}= {d\mathcal{C}/dt})$ might be directly related to $\delta\mathcal{\dot V} $.
-In this section, we examine the behavior of $\delta\mathcal{\dot C} $ of the Kerr black hole under these physical processes.
-From Eq. (\ref{eqn9}), the $\delta \mathcal{\dot C}$ for Kerr black hole becomes
+In our earlier work \cite{SSR3}, we investigated the variation of the interior volume growth rate, $\delta \dot{\mathcal V}$, of a Kerr black hole under several physical processes, including the Penrose process, superradiance, particle accretion, and Hawking radiation.
+Those results revealed a number of nontrivial features in the behavior of $\delta \dot{\mathcal V}$.
+In the present section, we extend that analysis to the corresponding variation of the complexity growth rate within the CV prescription.
+Before presenting the results, it is important to emphasize a conceptual caveat concerning the notion of black hole interior volume.
+In a genuinely evolving spacetime, the maximal interior volume is a teleological quantity: the maximal hypersurface anchored at a given point on the apparent horizon depends not only on data specified on a given Cauchy slice, but also on the future evolution of the spacetime, in close analogy with the event horizon.
+Nevertheless, much like the apparent horizon provides a quasi-local characterization of black hole boundaries, one may define an apparent interior volume using the location of the Reinhart radius on a given Cauchy slice.
+Throughout this section, the volume rate refers to the rate of change of this apparent interior volume, evaluated under the assumption that the black hole evolves quasi-statically and remains close to equilibrium.
+The CV conjecture relates holographic complexity to the interior volume of black holes \cite{LS2, LS3}.
+Motivated by this correspondence, we examine how the variation in the complexity growth rate, $\delta \dot{\mathcal C}$ (with $\dot{\mathcal C} = d\mathcal C/dt$), responds to the physical processes considered above.
+From Eq.~(\ref{eqn9}), the variation in the complexity growth rate for a Kerr black hole may be written as

-where $\delta r_+$ is known as the variation in the horizon radius.
-We note here that without loss of generality, we assume $a$ and hence $J$ is positive.
-The event horizon of the Kerr black hole is defined as $r_+ = M + \sqrt{M^2 -a^2}$, so $\delta r_+$ in a small $a/M$ limit becomes
+where $r_+$ denotes the event horizon radius.
+Without loss of generality, we take the rotation parameter $a$ (and hence the angular momentum $J$) to be positive.
+The Kerr horizon radius is given by $r_+ = M + \sqrt{M^2 - a^2}$, and in the small $a/M$ limit, its variation becomes